Your first time in Spain?

 In order to get around the country (there could be distances over 1,200 km between the furthest points), you can take advantage of the good flight connections available - there are airports in all major Spanish cities.
-Spain also boasts extensive bus andtrain networks.
+Spain also boasts extensive bus and train networks.
 The country is connected through high-speed trains (AVE), with which you can travel from Madrid to Valencia in 95 minutes or Madrid to Barcelona in around 3 hours.
-Car hire may be convenient for getting around the Balearic and Canary Islands, as well as going by boat to move between islands.
-You can find much more detailed information in our Transport section.
+Car hire may be convenient for getting around the Balearic and Canary Islands, as well as travelling by boat to move between islands.

 Spanish hotels are good value for money and are generally rated using a star system (from 1 to 5), although it depends on the area and the type of establishment.
-Furthermore, if you dream about staying in a unique place like a monastery or a castle, you will be able to live out this dream in Spain with its impressive Paradores.
+Furthermore, if you dream about staying in a unique place like a monastery or a castle, you will be able to live out this dream in Spain with its impressive Parador Hotels.
 We recommend booking accommodation well in advance when visiting during an important event or celebration (San Fermín, Easter week, etc.).
-Find the best option for you in our Accommodation section.©

 Although the usual time to eat lunch in Spain is from 13:30 to 15:30, you will always find establishments and shops open at practically any time of day, especially in big cities.
-Another option is to do it the Spanish way with an "aperitivo", a light snack before the main meal to awaken your appetite.
-You can find more ideas on Spanish cuisine, tapas, chefs, etc. in our Gastronomy section.
+Another option is to do it the Spanish way with an ‘aperitivo‘, a light snack before the main meal to awaken your appetite.

-Use the search function in our Calender section if you want to learn more about celebrations, exhibitions, festivals and sporting events being held during your trip.
+Use the search function in our Calendar section if you want to learn more about celebrations, exhibitions, festivals and sporting events being held during your trip.